dbiele/Demo-Flash-SortingColorSwatch/README.md

 ## View Sorting in Action ##
 Run the master.swf located in `
 FLASH > demonstration_course > final.`

+#Folder Structure#
+**CREATIVE:** Contains sketches and images used for inspiration.

+**FLASH:** Contains the AS3 and XFL files.

+**PROJECT_MANAGEMENT:** Contains the project description and the comments.docx which contains my comments and feedback.
+README.md is identical to comments.docx.
 ## 1.1	UI ##
 Create a clean UI with white space.
 Shadows were used to show depth.
 Text prompts the user to do something.
 ## 1.2	Code ##